Blue Bottle Fly

 Hatching Instructions

-1. Remove from refrigeration: Take a portion of the larvae out of the fridge and let them sit at room temperature in a ventilated container.
+Remove from refrigeration: Pull a bit of larvae out of the fridge and just let them sit at room temperature in a container that has air flow.

-3. Place in the enclosure: Add a larvae or pupae to the prepared container, snap the lid on, and position it in your pet’s enclosure "allow fly to hatch if pupae first".
-Remove the tape from the exit hole, allowing adult flies to emerge naturally for spider to catch.
+Set in enclosure: Get a larvae or pupae and place it into the prepared container, then snap the lid down and place it in where your pet is (allow fly to hatch if pupae first).
+Remove the tape from the exit hole for the adult flies to emerge naturally for the spider to catch.

-To ensure a steady supply of flies, stagger the removal of larvae from refrigeration every 2–3 days.
-This process provides a consistent cycle of pupation and hatching.
+To keep a consistent supply of flies, stagger the removal of larvae from refrigeration every 2–3 days.
+This way you will have a steady cycle of pupation and hatching.

-you should hatch flies in groups of 3-5 pupae, you can hatch out 25 flies for a single spider and if some of these flies are wasted it is fine your spider is very well fed and happy.
+You should hatch flies out in groups of 3-5 pupae, one can hatch out 25 flies for a single spider and while some of these flies may get wasted that is okay, your spider is extremely well fed and happy.

 Slowing Down and Handling Adult Flies

-For easier handling, place the flies in the freezer for 5-10 minutes after removing them from the fridge/freezer.
-This will slow them down, giving you roughly 5-30 seconds to transfer them to another container or pick them up with tongs for direct feeding to your pets or just loosely toss them into enclosures for spiders to hunt.
+To handle adult flies easier you can put them in the freezer for 5-10 minutes after removing them from the fridge/freezer.
+This will slow down the flies or something like that and will give you approximately around 5 seonds - 30 seconds to move them to another container or take them out with tongs to directly feed from you to the pet or just toss loosely into enclosures and let pet spider hunt.

 Care for Hatched Flies

-Once hatched, adult flies can be stored in a deli container in the refrigerator to slow their metabolism and extend their lifespan.
-To maintain their energy:
+Once hatched adult flies can be kept in a deli container in the refrigerator to slow their metabolism and give them a longer life span.
+If you want to give them energy:

-• Provide a piece of paper towel soaked with sugar water inside the container.
+Put a piece of paper towel that you have soaked in sugar water inside the deli container.

-• Take them out of the fridge once a day for a few minutes to let them wiggle around.
-This daily activity improves their health and simulates a natural day/night cycle.
+Take them out of the fridge for a few minutes once a day and let them wiggle around.
+This daily activity helps their health and gives them some routine, in order to simulate a natural day and night cycle.

-• Flies stored in this way can be re-energized and ready for feeding after a brief warm-up at room temperature.
+Flies stored in this manner can be re-energized and ready to feed after warming back up to room temperature for a little while.

-Blue Bottle flies are a rich source of nutrition, containing 20% protein and 6% fat.
-While gut loading is an option (e.g., with honey or powdered sugar), it may result in messes and “spit marks” in the enclosure.
-Instead, you can dust sluggish adult flies with supplements after cooling them in the refrigerator to enhance their nutritional value before feeding.
+Blue Bottle flies are a rich source of nutrition: 20% protein and 6% fat.
+You can gut load these (e.g. honey or powdered sugar) but this could cause some messes and "spit marks" in the enclosure.
+You can dust sluggish adult flies with supplements after pulling them from the refrigerator to help boost their nutritional value for feeding.

-For the best experience, order a fresh supply monthly to maintain peak freshness and ensure your pets enjoy high-quality feeders.
+For the best experience I recommend ordering a fresh supply every month to keep the ultimate freshness and so your pets can enjoy premium quality feeders.